Random Acts of Genealogical Kindness (RAOGK) raogk staff

 At one time there were thousands of volunteers in every U.S. state and many international locations, and helped thousands of researchers.
-We are trying to rebuild the RAOGK site.
-It will take a little more time to get it back to its former glory.
-So Please spread the word and volunteer to help others!
+LOGIN

-Is this your first visit to our site?
+Is this your first visit to Random Acts of Genealogical Kindness?
 We want your visit to be a successful one.
 Our staff has put together a list of Guidelines for making requests for you to view and read before making any requests.

 There are 3,068 counties in the United States.
 Each county is unique in population and size.
 All but Connecticut and Rhode Island use county governments.
 Connecticut and Rhode Island have counties, but don’t have actual operating governments.
 Two states have different names for their counties, Alaska counties are called boroughs and Louisiana counties are called parishes.

 There are numerous ways to determine the location in which to concentrate research for an ancestor.
 One of the most popular and productive is the census.

 Court records can establish family relationships and places of residence, and they often provide occupations, descriptions of individuals, and other excellent family history information.

 Cemetery & Church Records

 Whether you are working on a comprehensive genealogy project, or are just researching a few generations back for your own interests, cemetery records can play a huge role in your project.

 Land records provide two types of important evidence for the genealogist.
 First, they often state kinship ties.
 Second, they place individuals in a specific time and place.